View on GitHub

 Cheers!

-Wonderful Wino is a Home Assistant Add-on in which every single line of code was written by AI using Google’s Gemini and ChatGPT free accounts!
-A little context, I am a retired computer professional from the high-end commercial print industry, I was not a SW developer, but have I have written a bit of code over the years, mostly in an assortment of now dead languages.
-I had never written in Python (other than small arduino projects), no Javascript or Kotlin, and despite the several thousands of lines of code in this project, I can honestly say I still haven’t, which is both exciting and scary!
-The AI was a consultant to help me hash out the concept and design the GUI.
-It wrote all of working code, and helped me lock down security.
-The whole project took about 2 months (working a couple hours each day) from conception to completion using tools and IDE’s (Docker, VSCode, Android Studio, GIT etc.) - all tools that I never touched before.
-I relied on the AI to teach me how to install, configure and use them along the way.
+Wonderful Wino is a Home Assistant Add-on in which every single line of code was written by AI using Google Gemini and ChatGPT (free accounts!).
+A little context, I am a retired computer professional from the high-end commercial print industry, I was not a SW developer, but have written quite a bit of code over the years, mostly in an assortment of now dead languages.
+I had never written in Python (other than small Arduino projects), no Javascript or Kotlin, and despite the several thousands of lines of code in this project, I can honestly say I still haven’t, which is exciting and scary!
+The AI was my design consultant to help me hash out the concept and the GUI.
+It was chief developer and security specialist, as beyond writing all of the working code, it helped me lock down security.
+The Addon has a Home Assistant Security score of “8” which I believe is the highest obtainable and is Github CodeQL clean.
+The whole project took a few months (working an hour or two each day).
+I used tools and IDE’s that I never used before (Docker, VSCode, Android Studio, GIT etc.) relying on the AI to teach me how to install, configure and use them along the way.
+At times the AI seemed brilliant, other times brain-dead, which over the years could describe many engineers I have known (me included).

 fj